spartensor/hamsi-mf/README.md

 The code given here is developed for research purposes.
 The related research article (also in this repository) can be consulted for theoretical and algorithmic details.

-The code in this repository is designed for _matrix factorization_: Given an m-by-n sparse matrix M, find two matrices X (m-by-k) and Y (k-by-n) such that their product XY is approximately equal to M. The objective function we minimize is the root-mean-square error:
+The code in this repository is designed for _matrix factorization_: Given an m-by-n sparse matrix M, find two matrices X (m-by-k) and Y (k-by-n) such that their product XY is approximately equal to M. The objective function we minimize is the root-mean-square error.

+This code contains only the "balanced strata" scheme for parallelization, which gives the best results compared to other schemes.
+If you want to experiment with the other schemes we have used in our research, please contact us.

 ## Input data format
 HAMSI admits a sparse matrix, represented as follows in a plain text file: